MathieuNls/bianca/bianca.md

 ---
 title: "BIANCA: Preventing Bug Insertion at Commit-Time Using Dependency Analysis and Clone Detection"
 bibliography: config/library.bib
 abstract: Preventing the introduction of software defects at commit-time is a growing line of research in the software maintenance community.
 Existing approaches leverage code and process metrics to build statistical models that can effectively prevent defect insertion and propose fixes in a software project.
 Metrics, however, may vary from one project to another, hindering the reuse of these models.
 Moreover, these techniques operate within single projects only despite the fact that many projects share dependencies and are, therefore, vulnerable to similar faults.
 In this paper, we propose a novel approach, called BIANCA, that relies on clone detection and dependency analysis to detect _risky_ commits within and across related projects.
 When applied to 42 projects, BIANCA achieves an average precision, recall and F-measure of 90.75%, 37.15% and 52.72%, respectively.
 We also found that only 8.6% of the risky commits detected by BIANCA match other commits from the same project, suggesting that relationships across projects need to be considered for effective prevention of risky commits.
-In addition, BIANCA is able to propose qualitative fixes to transform _risky_ commits into _healthy_ ones in 78.67% of the cases.
+In addition, BIANCA is able to propose qualitative fixes to transform _risky_ commits into _non-risky_ ones in 78.67% of the cases.

 author:
 - name: Mathieu Nayrolles,  Abdelwahab Hamou-Lhadj